LibStructLDN/liberatingstructureslondon.org.uk/_posts/2019-10-07-november-meetup.md

 event_date: 2019-11
 ---

-Our October meetup will take place on Tuesday 26 November 2019 at [Pivotal in Tottenham court road](/venues/pivotal).
+Our October meetup will take place on Tuesday 26 November 2019 at [Pivotal in Old Street](/venues/pivotal).

-**You must register for a place via eventbrite (not available yet)**
+**You must register for a place via [eventbrite](https://www.eventbrite.co.uk/e/liberating-structures-london-november-2019-tickets-78334678131)**

 If you'd like to ask us questions or chat with other meetup members, [join us in the `#london` channel in slack](/slack) to discuss.